yourpurebredpuppy logo

 If I was considering a Cardigan Welsh Corgi, I would be most concerned about...

-3. Mind of their own.
+- Mind of their own.
 Cardigan Welsh Corgis are smart, but they do have an independent mind of their own (as do most herding breeds) and are not pushovers to raise and train.
 They can be manipulative or willful.
 You must show them, through absolute consistency, that you mean what you say.
 To teach your Corgi to listen to you, "Respect Training" is mandatory.
-Read more about Cardigan Welsh Corgi Training.
+Read my free online training program.

 Related posts you might enjoy